i2bc/bioinfo-essentials/README.md

 # Bioinfo Essentials @ I2BC

 Everything you need to know while working as a bioinformatician at I2BC: documentations, short videos, Twitter threads, etc.
-If you do not master all these tools/ressources, you should at least know their existence.
+Maybe you don't master them all, but you should they exist!

 ## TOOLS EVERY BIOINFORMATICIAN SHOULD KNOW